nkuweb/dockerize-telegram/README.md

      }
     ....
    ```
-   If you wanna run telegram service on your
-   80 port you must check which service using your 80 port.
+   If you wanna run telegram service on your <br> 80 port you must check which service is using your 80 port.
    ``` sh
       $ sudo netstat -plnt | grep ':80'
    ```